PlaidCloud/website/content/en/docs/tasks/tls/manual-rotation-of-ca-certificates.md

 {{< caution >}}
 Make sure to back up your certificate directory along with configuration files and any other necessary files.

-This approach assumes operation of the Kubernetes control plane in a HA configuration with multiple API servers.
+This approach assumes operation of the PlaidCloud control plane in a HA configuration with multiple API servers.
 Graceful termination of the API server is also assumed so clients can cleanly disconnect from one API server and reconnect to another.

 Configurations with a single API server will experience unavailability while the API server is being restarted.